 For all the optimism surrounding vitiligo therapies from these big pharma companies, my major concern is about their side-effects and short-lived therapeutic effect.
 Smaller biotech startups may hold more hope for vitiligo patients and are most attractive for investors in the life sciences industry.

 Drug candidates that have entered into clinical trials or pending approval by the U.S. Food and Drug Administration (FDA) are often said to be "in the pipeline."
 A biotech company's pipeline of up-and-coming products is a critical factor in evaluating its market potential.
 This quick analysis of vitiligo drug pipeline may help you understand the trends shaping and driving the vitiligo market.
 Keep in mind that clinical plans don't always come to fruition and sometimes biotech companies can suffer at the hands of regulatory decisions from the FDA.

 Ache Laboratorios Farmaceuticos reportedly set aside $100M for vitiligo candidate drug ACH24, expected to complete trials in 2023.
-Specific details not yet available.
-The Brazilian regulatory agency - ANVISA - has requested in 2016 the cancellation of the Phase 3 study for conducting a Phase 1 study first.
+The Brazilian regulatory agency - ANVISA - has requested the cancellation of the Phase 3 study for conducting a Phase 1 study first.
+Specific details are not yet available.